 CIRM will disburse funds pursuant to a Notice of Award.
-Under the Grants Administration Policy for Discovery, Translation, and Education Projects ("DT&E GAP"), Translational Research Therapeutic awardees (TRAN 1) may elect, upon completion of their award, to treat their award as a loan within the earlier of ten years from the date of the award or ten business days after the acceptance by the Food and Drug Administration of the awardee's application for marketing authorization, as specified in the DT&E GAP.
+Under the Grants Administration Policy for Discovery and Translation Projects ("D&T GAP"), Translational Research Therapeutic awardees (TRAN 1) may elect to treat their award as a loan as specified in the D&T GAP.
 If an awardee does not make this election, the award will be treated as a grant.